 What is it good for?

 Although often advertised as a "smart pill," human studies of the effectiveness of gingko biloba have had mixed results.
 Small studies have found that it provided limited benefit for people with various dementias, including Alzheimer's dementia.
 For instance, a year-long study of 202 Alzheimer's patients at clinics in New York and Boston found that those who took ginkgo improved or halted the deterioration of their mental abilities and social functioning.
-However, a major 6-year study of over 3,000 elderly people published in the Journal of the American Medical Association in 2008 found that it had no effect on patients with dementia or Alzheimer's.
+However, a major 6-year study of over 3,000 elderly people published in the Journal of the American Medical Association found that it had no effect on patients with dementia or Alzheimer's.

-Human research has also shown that gingko extract increases pain-free walking distance in people with leg pain due to clogged arteries, but more studies are needed.
+Human research has shown that gingko extract increases pain-free walking distance in people with leg pain due to clogged arteries, but more studies are needed.
 Other human studies indicate that it may help some forms of dizziness, prevent altitude sickness and improve distance vision in people with macular degeneration (breakdown of an area in the back of the eye).
-In addition, gingko extract appears to have reversed sexual dysfunction in some people who took the antidepressant drugs Paxil (Paraoxetine), Prozac (Fluoxetine), or Zoloft (Sertraline).
+In addition, gingko extract appears to have reversed some sexual dysfunction in some people who took the antidepressant drugs Paxil (Paraoxetine), Prozac (Fluoxetine), or Zoloft (Sertraline).

 How does it work?